Check the top menu for each event (more details). There are 5 events to choose from:

 If you lose reception, time will still move on but your ‘moving time’ may differ.

 There will be 3 drink stations on the course, which you will pass twice on each loop.
-Each drink station will have water and electrolyte drink.
-Locations are;
+Each drink station will have water available.

-For the Get Fit Tas10k, there will be drinks at the 1km, 4km, 7km and 9km.
+For the 10k event, there will be drinks at the 1km, 4km, 7km and 9km.

-A drink station will also be provided on The Running Edge 5k course.
-See the course maps and drink station locations here.
+A drink station will also be provided on 5k course.

-Participants in the full marathon can leave personal drinks at The Running Edge by 3:30pm on Saturday 12 January or at the Race Precinct at Cadbury Estate on race morning by 5:15am.
+Participants in the full marathon can leave their personal drinks at bib collection (location to be confirmed) by 3:30pm on Saturday January 6 or at the Race Precinct on race morning by 5:15am